 Bonus: The iron society – https://www.youtube.com/watch?v=wkS4dGT-SKU

-Pomade comes in a 3 oz amber glass jar and costs as if it were a 4 oz.
-Labels are gorgeous: clean, classic 1930s style, solid and attractive.
-One of the most beautiful designs I know.
-I bought it just for the packaging.
+I will be showcasing his firm oil based pomade which is petrolatum based.
+Comes in a 3 oz (85 g) amber glass jar.
+Labeling is gorgeous: very clean with a classic 30s vibe, solid, attractive; one of the most beautiful designs I know.
+I wanted it just for this packaging.
 Pomade itself has a pale yellow tint.

-Basic, traditional formula made out of a few ingredients such as the 1930s classics.
-Dig the use of essential oils instead of fragrance oils that we mostly see in petrolatum based pomades.
-Essential oils are mostly all natural and less harsh for scalp/hair and often have therapeutic characteristics to nourish hair and skin.
+Basic, traditional formula made out of a few ingredients such as the 30s classics.
+I dig the use of essential oils instead of fragrance oils that we mostly see in petrolatum based pomades.
+Essential oils are all natural and less harsh for scalp/hair and often have therapeutic characteristics to nourish hair and skin.

 Described by the brewer as: ‘musky, masculine, with a hint of citrus.’
 I detected a smoky and spicy odor, very manly and clean.
 Scent is not permeating, not abrasive in the jar or in the hair.
 Whiffs come by from time to time and these are well-balanced plus very agreeable.
 The scent matches its 30s labels perfectly.
-This scent is my favorite by far!
+This scent is my favorite by far, it is amazing!

 Low, natural shine, according to the brewer.
-For me: around a medium sheen, great for a stronger hold pomade.
-The shine doesn’t fade out.
+For me: medium sheen, great for a stronger hold pomade.
+The shine did not fade out.

 Restyled several times at the beginning and my waves remained under control which is a big plus in my book!
-Some pomade’s waxes tend to break rather quick after a few touch ups.
+Some wax formulas tend to break rather quick after a few touch ups.
 Just don’t fancy wavy hair.
 Did not need to restyle.
 Restyling test: no waving, no hairs sticking up, no saggy mane, hair looked as new again.

-Strong, clean, waxy, manageable.
+Strong, waxy, manageable.
 Good build up properties to create higher styles.

-3-4 washes, typical/normal for a petro based.
+2-3 washes, not a difficult one.
 Type of shampoo, your hair type and the quantity that was in enacts the easiness of process as well.